18.8 kWhUseable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The BMW i3 60 Ah was available from September 2013 until February 2017.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the BMW i3 60 Ah.

 A new model of the BMW i3 60 Ah (2013) is available: BMW i3 94 Ah (2016).

-The BMW i3 60 Ah has an On The Road Price (OTR) of £32,350.
+The BMW i3 60 Ah had an On The Road Price (OTR) of £32,350.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The BMW i3 60 Ah is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The BMW i3 60 Ah was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the BMW i3 60 Ah is £27,850.

 Drivetrain and Performance